Event Details

 Travel with us to explore the complex legacy of geologic fluids in the Paradox Basin, and the role that faults and fractures played as conduits and hosts for alteration, especially ore deposits.
 Since Pennsylvanian time, basin subsidence, deposition, burial, and mobilization of hydrocarbon and metal-bearing fluids have selectively reduced and oxidized sandstones and other strata, many of which now serve as hosts for uranium, vanadium, copper, and manganese.
 From 2018 through 2022, faculty and student researchers from the University of Arizona, New Mexico Tech, and Fort Lewis College investigated ancient and modern fluids, structural systems, burial history, tectonic events, ore deposits, and geochronology in order to tease out overall basin evolution.
 We will visit several key locations and share some new insights and evidence for this complex history.

-Dr. Bob Krantz, FLC, U.Az. and GeoStructure LLC, and hopefully Dr. Eytan Bos Orent, U.Az, ExxonMobil.
+Leaders: Dr. Bob Krantz, FLC, U.Az. and GeoStructure LLC, and Dr. Eytan Bos Orent, U.Az, ExxonMobil.

 Transportation: Carpools from Durango.

-TBA.
-Registration fee covers Saturday lunch, Sunday breakfast & lunch, snacks, gas for drivers, permits, and printed handouts.
+Registration Fee: $110.
+Covers Saturday lunch, Sunday breakfast & lunch, snacks, gas for drivers, permits, and printed handouts.

 Itinerary